ethereal-ui/ethereal-ui/packages/css-naming/README.md

 # @ethereal-ui/css-naming

-This module provides functions that help create CSS class names and selectors following a naming convention.
+This module helps you create CSS class names and selectors following a naming convention.

 ## Installation